eth-educators/launch_docs/README.md

 ---
 Please take a moment to watch our **[youtube introduction to the EthStaker community!](https://www.youtube.com/watch?v=FHvtPIV9QGc)**

+Here are links to some things mentioned in this video:

+* [The EthStaker discord channel](http://invite.gg/ethstaker) managed by /u/butta_tribot
+* [POAP (Proof of Attendance Protocol)](https://app.poap.xyz] presented by /u/worthalter
+* [The Eth2-Studymaster Program](https://reddit.com/r/ethstaker/wiki/studymaster) developed by /u/superphiz soon to be managed by /u/unvetica_solutions

 ---
 I would like to warmly welcome everyone to r/ethstaker.
 Please protect this community's philosophy by respecting our rules.
 Let me quote the most important ones here for reference: